tjordanchat/weather-station/README.md

 View in Kindle with current.html

-If you want to view it on your computer go to new.html
+If you want to view it on your computer go to new.html.
+It rotates 90 degrees

 I do this like: